 Please do not mail me asking to send the designs of my guitars.
 Be original, make your own.
 The files are so old anyway, even I can't open them anymore.
 I won't respond to any mails asking for a sketch of my guitar or any other model.

 The neck is without any doubt the most crucial part of the guitar.
-If your neck has not the right shape, it may be hard to play it.
-If it's too thin, it will bend too much, or even break, under the tension of the strings.
+If a guitar's neck does not have the right shape, it may be difficult to play.
+If it is too thin, it will bend too much, or even break, under the tension of the strings.
 Necks are often made of maple wood, which exists in various qualities.
 More expensive necks can be made of ebony or other rare wood types.

 There are two construction methods for necks: the first one features a neck which runs from the top all the way down to the body.
 In other words, the neck is a part of the body of the guitar.
 This construction is used in a lot of commercial guitars.
-It has the advantage that it's completely solid, hence no absorption of vibrations by loose connections.
+It has the advantage of the entire string-bearing structure being one single piece, hence no absorption of vibrations by loose connections.
 The disadvantage is that once the neck is damaged beyond repair, the entire guitar is ripe for the scrapyard.
-Also, the properties of the wood are more crucial as you need a longer piece of consistent quality.
+Also, the properties of the wood are more crucial as one needs a longer piece of consistent quality.

 The second construction is a separate neck, which is connected to the body by glue or screws.
 Acoustic guitars have a glued neck, mostly with a dovetail connection.